PhilipMay/May.la/source/linux/ubuntu.md

 - reboot

 ### Install VirtualBox Guest Additions
 - `apt install build-essential dkms`
 - link the VirtualBox Guest Additions iso image to a cd drive
 - cd should be auto mounted to somewhere at `/media` if XFCE or GNOME is installed
 - change to that directory and execute installation: `sudo ./VBoxLinuxAdditions.run`

-also see here:
+- also see here:
 <https://askubuntu.com/questions/1035030/virtualbox-guest-additions-installation-problem/1047193#1047193>

 ## Install Docker
 To install docker do not install the package called `docker`.
-Docker is a " System tray for KDE3/GNOME2 docklet applications".
+Docker is a "System tray for KDE3/GNOME2 docklet applications".
 The package you need is called `docker.io`
 - install with: `sudo apt install docker.io`
 - start with: `sudo systemctl start docker`